 A study of modern European history beginning with a rapid survey of the Renaissance and its aftermath and extending to the end of the Franco-Prussian War.
 Special emphasis given to the period, 1789-1870.
-Offered in 1948-1949 and in alternate years.
+Not offered in 1949-50.